The estimated reading time for this post is 173 seconds

 1953 Ad for Culligan Soft Water

-My dad was in charge of daily operations at Culligan, when it was located on Main and Railroad, overlooking the Iowa River.
+My dad was in charge of daily operations at Culligan when it was located on Main and Railroad overlooking the Iowa River.
 I remember watching dad work in the office one minute and the next he was out working in the plant.
+He moved around and handled many responsibilities.

 Dad was involved in planning, directing and coordinating the operations of this small business.
 He formulated policies, planned the use of materials and human resources and made purchasing decisions.
 He hired, trained, and yes, fired people.
 He made marketing, sales and delivery calls.
 He did any work that the workers he hired did, and more.
 He responded to customer complaints, including those coming in the middle of the night or on weekends that required repairing softening units.